Power has been restored to the Weston campus. The updated final exam schedule is now available. Click here for more information.

 Occupational therapists and those looking to enter the field can expect generous compensation and job growth over the coming years.

-According to the Bureau of Labor Statistics (BLS), employment for OTs is expected to grow by 12 percent from 2022 to 2032, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics (BLS), employment for OTs is expected to grow by 11 percent from 2023 to 2033, much faster than the average for all occupations.
 This change equates to roughly 10,100 more jobs in the field through the next decade.

 In 2023, the BLS also found that occupational therapists earned an average annual salary of $96,370.
 Of course, compensation can vary substantially depending on the state in which they are employed.

-The need for occupational therapists is predicted to rise in order to care for the aging baby-boom generation, as OTs play a large role in the treatment of age-related ailments like arthritis and stroke.
+The need for occupational therapists is predicted to rise to care for the aging baby-boom generation, as OTs play a large role in the treatment of age-related ailments like arthritis and stroke.
 Furthermore, as patients continue to seek long-term treatment for disabilities and chronic illnesses, the demand for skilled and compassionate practitioners will continue to grow.

 Occupational therapy is highly rewarding work that is growing in demand as the healthcare landscape continues to evolve.
-For those considering a career in the medical field, but are unsure of the direction they should follow, occupational therapy can be a valuable opportunity.
+For those considering a career path in the medical field, but are unsure of the direction they should follow, occupational therapy can be a valuable opportunity.

 Roberts explains, “The biggest difference between OT and many other health care professions is that ‘We do with people, not to people.’
 We’re all about helping people live life to the fullest, regardless of what their life is like or who they are.”